 - Days on site

-You could find the Two Jax booths by looking up.
-Our LED flew over the 2022 floor: a four-sided sign over ReliaQuest, a green cube over Mimecast, a ninety-six-tile banner over Sophos, more than seven hundred tiles in all.
-We built and ran booth A/V and LED for nine exhibitors.
+You could find our booths in 2022 by looking up.
+A four-sided sign over ReliaQuest, a green cube over Mimecast, a ninety-six-tile banner over Sophos, more than seven hundred tiles in all, across nine exhibitors.

-Underneath all of it ran the quieter half of the job: dedicated, hardwired internet for more than thirty booths, pulled by the same crew that hung the signs.
+Underneath it ran the quieter half of the job: dedicated, hardwired internet for more than thirty booths, pulled by the same crew that hung the signs.

 Axonius: big, and a little playful

-We also built them a working podcast studio on the floor: cameras, audio, lighting, and a crew running picture-in-picture playback.
-A booth that produced its own content while the show happened around it.
+We also built them a working podcast studio on the floor: cameras, audio, lighting and a crew running picture-in-picture playback.
+A booth that produced its own content while the show went on around it, which is a very different ask from hanging a screen and walking away.

 Sophos: a sign you read like a word cloud